bevyengine/rfcs/rfcs/45-stageless.md

 - Should we allow users to compose run criteria in more complex ways?
   - How does this work for run criteria that are not locally defined?
-- How do we ergonomically allow users to specify that commands must be flushed between two systems?
 - If we want to support a simple `add_system_chain` API as a precursor to a system graph API, what do we rename "system chaining" to?

 ## \[Optional\] Future possibilities